HolmesShuan/AIM2020-Real-Super-Resolution/README.md

 > I found that many photos in the training dataset are not pixel-wise aligned.
 Actually, there are different types of misalignment: camera shift, moving objects (e.x. trees, grass).

 > However, looking at the dataset, I found that there are very large shifts in some crops.
 For example, 000012, 000016, 000018, 000021.
-There is also a color mismatch sometimes between LR and HR: for example 000022.
+There is also a colour mismatch sometimes between LR and HR: for example 000022.

 it seems that the official dataset is unsatisfactory.
 Therefore, we manually washed x2/x3/x4 datasets to obtain three subsets.
 There are about 300 damaged image pairs in each original dataset.
-The washed datasets are now public available:
+The washed datasets are now publicly available:

 Dataset | Original number of images | Ours | Clean Image ID Download Link
 ------------ | ------------- | ------------- |  ------------